Uberspace/manual/source/billing-general.rst

 Once your account has been deactivated, you can reactivate it by borrowing money in the `web interface <dashboard_>`_.
-Please return the money after you transfered additional funds.
+Please return the money after you transferred additional funds.
 We do not automatically deduct it from your balance.
-Also, note that cannot borrow additional money, if you already owe us.
+Also, note that you cannot borrow additional money, if you already owe us.

 Cancelation
 -----------

-If you'd like to delete your account permanently, navgiate to the `delete page <dashboarddelete_>`_ in the web interface.
+If you'd like to delete your account permanently, navigate to the `delete page <dashboarddelete_>`_ in the web interface.
 Please contact us before deleting your account.
 Most of the time, we're able to accommodate you by installing additional software or delaying an open payment.